brandonm6/isochronplotter/README.md

 ### Plotting an isochron diagram

-Import the Plotter class from _plotter.py_ then pass it a string containing the path to your correctly formatted CSV and call the `plot()` method.
+Import the Plotter class from _plotter.py_, then pass it a string containing the path to your correctly formatted CSV and call the `plot()` method.

 ```